 Simple but full of flavor, this Spicy Asian Zucchini is another wonderful, healthy side dish for you to try It’s ready in under 10 minutes too!

 I love finding new ways to cook zucchini.
-Especially this time of year when it is so plentiful at the farmers markets.
+Especially this time of year when it is so plentiful at the farmer’s markets.
 I usually have loads in our garden but I failed this year in garden anything.
-Time just got completely away from us with vacationing in May (our planting season in NH) and the installing of our hardwood floors, which took way longer than we thought it would.
-There is always next year, right?

-Now back to this zucchini.
 I have never used sriracha sauce.
 It’s another one, like the Thai chili sauce that I tried for the first time making this Bang Bang Shrimp and Pasta, that I have heard of but never bought.
-I found it along side the hot sauces and buffalo sauces in the condiment aisle.
+I found it alongside the hot sauces and buffalo sauces in the condiment aisle.